 replace the code in the ESPHome dashboard with this code

-use the suggested encryption key; change the wifi SSID and password; DO use esp-idf framework as below – do NOT use arduino framework; do add mdns: as shown.
-When you’ve made the edits, compile the code and install it ‘wirelessly’ or ‘ota’.
+use the suggested encryption key; change the wifi SSID and password; TRY esp-idf framework as below – use arduino framework if this fails; do add mdns: as shown.
+When you’ve made the edits, compile the code and install it ‘wirelessly’ or ‘ota’ or directly via a USB cable and a downloaded .bin file.

 When your BT proxy has been running a while it may discover devices on your network.
 Home Assistant should discover the BT proxy as a new device.
 If nothing seems to be happening leave it a while or reboot or move the M5stack BT proxy to another location before searching for help.
 I don’t have wifi problems with the M5 Stack nor can I find fault.
 When I had problems it was because I used the code for the wrong ESP32 board.